-Disruptions around new technologies – big data and analytics, cloud, mobility – are coming fast and furious, and they’re keeping IT in a constant state of upheaval as the data centre strains to keep up.
+Disruptions around new technologies – big data and analytics, cloud, mobility – are coming fast and furious, and they're keeping IT in a constant state of upheaval as the data center strains to keep up.

 Industry research firm IDC describes the new IT for mobile devices, cloud services, social networks, and big data analytics as the third platform.
 However, today's complex infrastructures make it difficult for IT to deliver on third platform priorities for a variety of reasons:

 - Update frequency: Packaged applications release new revisions only a few times per year, limiting their ability to quickly respond to changing business needs.